DigisolAgency/documentation/git.md

 # Work with git

 ### Branches

-- `master/main`   - production server
+- `master/main` - Production Server
-- `dev`           - staging server ( dev.digisol.agency )
+- `dev` - Staging Server (dev.digisol.agency)

 ### Rules

-Do not push directly into master/main or dev.
-Only via PR.
+- **Do not push directly into master/main or dev.
+Only via PR.**

-Every PR should contain description of changes you want to include in to the branch.
+- **Every PR should include a description of the changes you want to merge into the branch.**

-Every PR should be verified and approved.
+- **Every PR should be verified and approved.**

-If changes will break other functionality in application, reviewer should use "request changes" to signal developer that new changes will break other functionality and this PR can't be merged.
+If the changes are anticipated to break other functionalities within the application, the reviewer must utilize the "request changes" option to signal the developer that the new changes will have an adverse effect on existing functionalities, and as a result, the PR cannot be merged.

-### Github actions
+### GitHub Actions

-PR in master/main or dev branches trigger github action to push changes on server, build application.
+Pull requests in the master/main or dev branches trigger GitHub actions to push changes on the server and build the application.
+The GitHub Actions configurations are located in ./github/workflows.

-Github actions configs located in `./github/workflows`
+Additionally, it's crucial to adhere to these guidelines to maintain a smooth and efficient development process.
+Clear communication through detailed PR descriptions and through verification processes helps ensure the stability of our production and staging environments.